aksommerville/apothecary/README.md

 - - - [x] Game over
 - - [x] Persist high score.
 - - [x] Fade out after game ends, then switch to the game over screen.
 3 seconds or so?
-- - [ ] hello: Quit, Play, Settings.
+- - [x] hello: Quit, Play, Settings.
-- - [ ] Settings: Language, Music, Sound, Zap high score, Configure input.
+- - [x] Settings: Language, Music, Sound, Zap high score, Configure input.
 - - [x] Text for hello.
 My name, date, mention Heaven Jam...
 - - [x] hello: When Dot flies leftward, scale her down a bit, tint a bit to black, and render behind the title.
 - - [x] gameover: Don't say "new high score" when it's a tie.
 New message for that.
 - - [x] Physics: Tighten up cornering and braking, and ensure when pressing into a wall, direction still shifts as if you were free -- it doesn't right now, and it's a little weird.
+- - [ ] Turn off music and sound.
+UI is present and sets a flag, but doesn't actually do anything.
 - - [ ] Tune map so there are neat tricks you can pull, like there's always a wall to bounce off where you need one.
 - Sat 1 Feb
 - - [x] Music.